anhhtbk/todo-app-xamarin-forms/docs/high-level-architecture.md

 **3) Navigation Events**

-Wit the help of our custom `AppNavigator` and several base VMs, we could distinguish two diferent navigation events
+With the help of our custom `AppNavigator` and several base VMs, we could distinguish two diferent navigation events

 - `OnInit`: When we open the page for the firs time
 - `OnBack`: When we go back from the subsequence page